OctopusDeploy/docs/src/pages/docs/kubernetes/index.md

 ## Deployments at scale
 Learn more about deploying to multiple apps with Octopus, with these guides:
-- Release triggers [link] and [channels](https://octopus.com/docs/releases/channels) to automate deployments
+- [Release triggers](https://octopus.com/docs/projects/project-triggers/external-feed-triggers) and [channels](https://octopus.com/docs/releases/channels) to automate deployments
 - [Step templates](https://octopus.com/docs/projects/custom-step-templates) to create new pipelines with ease
 - [Configuration as Code](https://octopus.com/docs/projects/version-control) to manage deployment pipeline versions
 - [Users, roles, and teams](https://octopus.com/docs/getting-started/best-practices/users-roles-and-teams)